bharad1988/wordProcessor/README.md

 1. To Add a word
 2. To lookup a word
 3. To Exit
+1
+Enter a word to be added
+fantastic
+Enter the meaning to be added
+extraordinarily good or attractive
+1. To Add a word
+2. To lookup a word
+3. To Exit
 2
 Enter a word to be looked up
-be
+fantas
-"be": Not Found..
+"fantas": Not Found..
 Try the following:
-best
-being
-bear
-bezzt
+fantastic
 1. To Add a word
 2. To lookup a word
 3. To Exit
 2
 Enter a word to be looked up
+fantastic
+fantastic : extraordinarily good or attractive
+1. To Add a word
+2. To lookup a word
+3. To Exit
+2
+Enter a word to be looked up
+be
+"be": Not Found..
+Try the following:
+bezos
+bent
+being
 bear
-bear : Found
 1. To Add a word
 2. To lookup a word
 3. To Exit
 2
 Enter a word to be looked up
-testi
-"testi": Not Found..
-Did you mean : test
+bezos
+bezos : amazon guy
 1. To Add a word
 2. To lookup a word
 3. To Exit